LIKE, SHARE, COMMENT, SUBSCRIBE … for Independent Journalism & Expert Analysis.

 Several days later, when Guru Hargobind reached Amritsar, the Hindu festival of light, Divali, was being celebrated.
 In their joy at seeing their Guru again, the people lit up the whole city with candles, lights, and lamps.
 After almost four hundred years, this tradition continues in Amritsar, and on this day the Harimandir Sahib is aglow with thousands of candles and floating lamps, strings of lights decorate the domes, and fireworks burst in the sky.
 Elsewhere, at Gurdwara Sahib Guru Nanak Dwara in Phoenix and around the world, Sikhs commemorate Bandi Chhor Divas, Prisoner Release Day, by lighting hundreds of candles in the evening around the Gurdwara, singing shabads in praise of Guru Hargobind by Bhai Gurdas, preparing a festive Guru ka Langar, and basking in the spirit of joy and festivity.

 by S.S.
 Gurukirn Kaur Khalsa, sharing her experience of this special holiday at Guru Nanak Dwara in Phoenix, AZ, USA.
 She also shares the history of the first Bandi Chhor Divas.

-The India Observer, TIO, its staff or associates did not Edit the story, are not responsible of its content.
+The India Observer, TIO, its staff, or associates did not Edit the story & are not responsible for its content.